 - an enlarged prostate that makes it hard to urinate

-Too much acetaminophen in the form of DayQuil can cause serious liver damage.
-Make sure you’re not using any other medications that contain acetaminophen.
+Too much acetaminophen in the form of DayQuil can cause severe liver damage.
+So make sure you’re not using any other medications that contain acetaminophen.
 Even if you take DayQuil exactly as prescribed, mixing it with other acetaminophen-containing medications can result in an overdose.

-Even if you don’t notice any serious signs or symptoms right away, contact your local poison control center if you accidentally ingest too much.
-Call 911 if you or someone you know has taken too much DayQuil or acetaminophen and passed out.
+Even if you don’t notice any severe signs or symptoms immediately, contact your local poison control center if you accidentally ingest too much.
+Also, call 911 if you or someone you know has taken too much DayQuil or acetaminophen and passed out.

 DayQuil has the potential to be abused.
 DayQuil should not be used to treat a productive or persistent cough caused by smoking, chronic bronchitis, asthma, or emphysema.
 Instead, consult your doctor for advice on treating these types of coughs.

 Dextromethorphan, the active ingredient in DayQuil, is a commonly abused drug.
 It causes euphoria and even hallucinations in high dosages.
 This dangerous misuse is known as “robo-tripping” or “skittling,” leading to death.
 Take DayQuil only in the recommended dosage.

 - Other drugs that can influence serotonin levels in the brain are risk factors.